dftlibs/xcfun/README.md

 XCFun is licensed under version 2.0 of the Mozilla Public License ([MPLv2.0]), see [LICENSE.md].

-## Contribution guide

-- All patches are contributed through fork-pull request mechanism.
-- We do not require any formal copyright assignment or contributor license agreement.
-Any contributions intentionally sent upstream are presumed to be offered under terms of the [MPLv2.0].
-- Maintainers do not push directly to the repository.
-- Maintainers do not review their own patches.
-- Approval of one maintainer is sufficient for trivial patches.
-  Trivial patches are typos and trivial bugfixes.
-- For any patch that is not trivial, two maintainers need to sign off the patch.

 ## Configuration

 Check that `XC_MAX_ORDER` is defined to the highest order derivatives you need